• Join the Club!

 • Buying in bulk – It’s rare that I would buy a small amount of chocolate chips.
 In a household with 8 people, you know your solo bag of chocolate chips doesn’t stand a chance of being there when you need it.
 I hedge my bets by buying in bulk.
 I also have gotten into the habit of buying cases of flour from Bob’s Red Mill or VitaCost so that I always have baking supplies on hand.

-Chocolate Strawberry Scones
+Strawberry Scones with Chocolate

 Course: Breakfast, Dessert, Snack